flowchart LR

 | Feedback | Direct, clear information about effectiveness |

-| Critical psychological state | Produced by | Outcome |
+| State | Produced by | Outcome |

 |---|---|---|

-| Experienced meaningfulness | Skill variety + task identity + task significance | High intrinsic motivation, high performance |
+| Experienced meaningfulness | Skill variety + Task identity + Task significance | High intrinsic motivation, high performance |

 | Experienced responsibility | Autonomy | Low absenteeism and turnover |